CEO Barra calls GM's actions on deadly defect 'unacceptable'

 Lawmakers are investigating why GM and regulators missed or ignored numerous red flags that faulty ignition switches could unexpectedly turn off engines during operation and leave airbags, power steering and power brakes inoperable.

-On Monday the company said March sales rose 4 percent from a year ago, beating analysts' predictions of a 0.5 percent increase.

-Industry analysts and some GM dealers, however, raised concerns that all the publicity about recalls could begin eroding sales in April.
+Some victims were from home states of members of Congress serving on the committee holding Tuesday's hearing.

-Republicans and Democrats on the panel, who usually are at odds on most issues, were united in aggressively challenging Barra and GM's performance.
+Republicans and Democrats on the panel, who usually are at odds on most issues they consider, were united in aggressively challenging Barra and her company's performance.

 House Energy and Commerce Committee Chairman Fred Upton, a Republican, told Barra: "With a two-ton piece of high-velocity machinery, there is zero margin for error; product safety is a life or death issue.
 But sadly, vehicle safety has fallen short."

-Barra calmly reiterated that the issue of defective ignition switches only came to her attention on January 31.
+Barra, who became CEO in January, calmly reiterated that the issue of defective ignition switches only came to her attention on January 31 of this year.

 She had few answers for lawmakers wanting to know who made the decision to quietly revise the design of the faulty switch in 2006, and why GM did not take more seriously dozens of reports of keys unintentionally moving to the "off" position, sometimes at high speeds.